dearhive/MashShare/readme.txt

 * Shortcodes
 * Extensible with many [Add-Ons](https://www.mashshare.net/downloads) (Google Analytics, More Social Networks, Responsive, Velocity Graph and more...)
 * Developer friendly with several filters and actions.
+* Smart (virtual) share count function.
+Add some virtual shares to fresh and new posts.
+Make use of psychological aspects to increase shares.

 = All Features: =